cmadland/teaching/pages/02.edci335/08.week-5/01.assessing-learning/section.md

 - a refresher on constructive alignment,
 - the difference between `formative` and `summative` assessment
-- some practical assessment strategies that you can implement in your learning resources.
+- some practical assessment strategies that you can implement in your interactive learning resources.

 Your primary work this week is to finish your draft interactive learning resource and make sure that you have the following: